-Abbreviations: L = Lecture, S = Seminar, C = Colloquium, P = Practical Course, F = Field Course environmental graduate programs, and one of these (5 ECTS) may be a language course offered by the Language Teaching Center of the University (SLI).
+Abbreviations: L = Lecture, S = Seminar, C = Colloquium, P = Practical Course, F = Field Course module).
+Up to three modules (15 ECTS) may be chosen externally from other natural science or environmental graduate programs, and one of these (5 ECTS) may be a language course offered by the Language Teaching Center of the University (SLI).
 For details please see section 3.29.